2020 marks a new era for drones, the Autel Robotics Evo II (Evo 2) series offers 6K and 8K cameras, and 40 minutes of flight...

 How can I improve battery life?

 There are many factors that affect battery life in your drone.
 Most of the factors are absolutely predictable, such as weight, aerodynamics, power consumption from lights or cameras, and fighting wind in the sky.
-For example, removing the camera and propeller guards from the Syma X5C almost doubles the flight time.
+For example, removing the camera and propeller guards from the Syma X5C practically doubles the flight time.
 If you have unnecessary accessories attached to your machine, consider removing them.

 It’s important to note that drones are more efficient when moving than when hovering.
 This isn’t always true, but the likes of DJI tend to report maximum flight time when constantly moving at a smooth and consistent pace.
-This is easier to understand with fixed-wing drones — when moving fast enough the wings create lift, pulling the drone through the air requires far less energy than to hover in place.
+This is easier to understand with fixed-wing drones — when moving fast enough, the wings create lift, pulling the drone through the air requires far less energy than to hover in place.
 Explore our science of flight series for more details.

 The last piece of advice I can offer is to fly smooth and slow.
 Ever notice that racing drones, the ones that fly at top speeds and make many rapid direction changes, they rarely exceed 8 minutes of flight, most are rated for about 5 minutes.
 Camera drones tend to last longer, as you keep them smooth for video capture.
 Bottom line, it takes a lot of energy for a drone to change direction, the fewer direction changes, including acceleration and deceleration, the longer you’ll fly.